 Assistant Regional Advisor—Australia East & New Zealand

-Marjorie Crosby-Fairall is an award winning illustrator whose books include Mrs Dog (Five Mile Press), The Croc and the Platypus (Walker Books, shortlisted for Speech Pathology Award), My Little World (Ominbus, an imprint of Scholastic, shortlisted for the Wilderness Society Environment Award) and upcoming books for Black Dog (an imprint of Walker Books) and Penguin Random House.
+Marjorie Crosby-Fairall is an award winning illustrator whose books include Brothers from a Different Mother (Penguin Random House), One Christmas Eve (Black Dog/Walker Books), Mrs Dog (Five Mile Press), The Croc and the Platypus (Walker Books, shortlisted for Speech Pathology Award), My Little World (Ominbus, an imprint of Scholastic, shortlisted for the Wilderness Society Environment Award).
 She was awarded the CBCA Eve Pownall Award for her first picture book Killer Plants (Penguin).
-She lives in Sydney and works as a freelance illustrator undertaking an eclectic range of projects, including illustrations for educational publishers, Trade book publishers, and magazines.
+She lives in Sydney and works as a freelance illustrator undertaking an eclectic range of projects, including illustrations for educational publishers, trade book publishers, and magazines.

 Regional Coordinator—South Australia

 Kelly’s debut picture book, Fancy Pants, was published by Little Book Press in 2016.
 Across South Australia, over 20000 preschool children received a Little Big Book Club pack this year.
 These packs included a copy of Fancy Pants which was recently shortlisted in the Speech Pathology Book of the Year awards.
 As a part time relief teacher, Kelly is keen to read books and talk about writing with students from many preschools and primary schools.
 Much of her inspiration comes from the extraordinary children she meets or the everyday events which happen in the home she shares in Adelaide with husband, Steve, and two terrific boys.
 Her next picture book is due for release in 2018 with HarperCollins.